-Well, busted: Here is one of my favorites – RockmusicRaider going mainstream billboard chasin’!
+Well, busted: Here is one of my favorites.
+RMR going mainstream billboard chasin’!
 What is the world coming to?

 Train‘s way of making music is reminiscent of the way of living in CA. Which is – by the way – totally different from the rest of the good ol’ US.
 Save Me, San Francisco is a very good example of that.
-It is this kind of laid back, could-not-give-a-damn attitude that talks to me.
-And it gives me somewhat of a counterweight of the sometimes a bit heavy true metal style of music.
-No offense to you metalheads out there, I am one of you as well – most of the time.
-So, call me full of shit if you want, but I do not give a damn neither.
+It is this kind of laid-back, could-not-give-a-damn attitude that talks to me.

-The 2009 and 5th studio album Save me, San Francisco was a long time in the making from their last 2006 record For Me, It’s You, which only really got known in the US, but nowhere much else.
+The 2009 record was a long time in the making from their last 2006 record For Me, It’s You, which only really got known in the US, but nowhere much else.
 This is why it felt like an eternity elsewhere in the world until the band came up with some new and internationally known material.

 Train really became (kind of) famous with their 2001 album Drops of Jupiter, whose title song became a favorite among many radio stations.
 And you will find a live version of this song Save me, San Francisco.
 But as is often the case, the bands then fall into some sort of a depression hole.
 And some of them have real trouble getting out of this kind of abyss.

-And many bands kind of give up after their initial high and eek out a living at a relatively low level.
+And many bands kind of give up after their initial high, and eke out a living at a relatively low level.
 Well, Train are not one of them.
 Of course, their hit single Hey, Soul Sister helped a lot.
-In truth this one really is the driver for this album.
+In truth, this one really is the driver for this album.
 And a more refreshingly sung love ballad I have never heard before.
 Love it!
 No pun intended.

 Looking for more substance?
 The album got that too.
-For example Parachute that is more similar to their former provisions.
+For example, Parachute is more similar to their former provisions.

 This Ain’t Goodbye – a rock ballad, Words and Brick by Brick are very thoughtful and good tracks.
-As usual full of private emotion, which is – by the way – one of the hallmarks of ‘Train‘ and one of their main strengths.
-Another very good example of the emotional angle is the oversweet cheese-dripping ballad Marry Me.
+As usual full of private emotion, which is – by the way – one of the hallmarks of Train and one of their main strengths.
+Another very good example of the emotional angle is the overly sweet, cheese-dripping ballad Marry Me.
 It however found quite some acclaim with the audience.

-And do not miss their follow-on record California 37 with a few more juicy tracks.
-This one will be worth your time too.
+Ed’s note: And do not miss their follow-on record California 37 with a few more juicy tracks.